barimale/TicTacToe/README.md

 an additional folder is added, which contains corrections.

 TTT 4x4 is a kind of game, where only 4 fields may be selected.
-Any time 5th field is being choosen, the first selection is cleared.
+Any time 5th field is being chosen, the first selection is cleared.
 # Execution
 ```
 TicTacTocGame.exe